College countdown narrows as 7-foot Chet Holmgren adds polish to his game

 “It will help with my ability to get through contact,” Holmgren said.
 “I’m not afraid of contact.
 I just need to get stronger to get through it and be able to finish.”

-His competitive nature and willingness to do whatever it takes to win allow his footwork to go unnoticed.
+His competitiveness and willingness to do whatever it takes to win allow his footwork to go unnoticed.

 “I’m a little slow on my feet, but relative to my height I’m pretty quick,” Holmgren said.
 “I still need to get faster.”